pbrianmackey/ES6/Readme.md

 - First time run Setup Process
 - cd ~/ES6/
 - npm install
-- babel src --watch --out-dir tests and babel external --watch --out-dir externalGenerated (node files)
+- babel src --watch --out-dir tests
+- babel external --watch --out-dir externalGenerated (node files)
 - karma start
 - Don't open the files in tests/ as this will messup babel file generation.
 - Files in ./externalGenerated are intended to be run by node directly.